Introduction

 - “The report has a weak chain.”
 They say this after only analyzing one famous version of the story.
 In this article, we will discuss several strong chains for the report that none of them came across.

 - “There is strong evidence in favor of group zikr from more authentic hadith which should lead us to reject the report.”
 Here, they try to coopt hadith generally talking about those who mention Allah and praise him in gatherings to refer to group zikr as was deemed bidah by Ibn Masud (RA).
-We will not focus on this argument.
+We will analyze some of the hadith they use for this and show how the usage is misleading.

 - “Ibn Masud was only criticizing them for using pebbles to count their azkar, not the concept of group zikr.”
 Firstly, analyzing the strong versions of this hadith will dispel any notion that pebbles were the focus.
+The strong versions do not mention pebbles.
 Secondly, in the beliefs of those who argue against this report, using pebbles should be completely allowed as bidah hasanah, so the report is still a problem for them even if we granted this meaning.

 A major problem, as mentioned, is that no one has gathered the reliable and strong versions of this report.
 Even articles defending this report do not mention them.

-So, in this article, I have gathered some of the most reliable versions of this report with commentary on their authenticity.
+So, in responding to the first argument, I have gathered some of the most reliable versions of this report with commentary on their authenticity.
 The conclusion is that it is difficult to deny this story happened in the life of Ibn Masud and that he would disapprove strongly of group zikr.

 Abd al-Razzaq > Ibn Uyainah > Bayan > Qais ibn Abi Hazim: